Statistics of Base Polytopes in F-theory: Discussion

 For $d=3$, we have first identified a set of ``maximal'' 3d boxes in which one can sample the base polytopes.
 These boxes give rise to a set of minimal dual $\mc{G}$-polytopes, which can also be used as starting points of blow-ups in 3d toric minimal model program.
-While we did not construct the complete set of maximal 3d boxes and corresponding minimal 3d $\mc{G}$-polytopes, we believe that we have identified the majority of these boxes, and the results from the boxes we analyzed should form a representative sample; we leave a more complete analysis of the set of 3d boxes as a challenge for future work.
-Sampling the polytopes in the maximal 3d boxes gives a distribution on the set of toric threefold bases for 4d F-theory models, in which only polytope data is maintained, so that bases that are birationally equivalent are identified.
+While we did not construct the complete set of maximal 3d boxes and corresponding minimal 3d $\mc{G}$-polytopes, we believe that we have identified the majority of these boxes, and the results from the boxes we analyzed should form a representative sample; we leave a more complete analysis of the set of 3d boxes as a challenge for future work --- this may be possible following an approach similar to that used in \cite{Avram:1997rs} for the $k = 1$ case of maximal boxes.
+Sampling the polytopes in the maximal 3d boxes gives a distribution on the set of toric threefold bases for 4d F-theory models, in which only polytope data is maintained, so that many bases that are birationally equivalent (through, e.g., flips and flops), with the same divisor and gauge group structures are identified.
 This groups together bases with similar physics and simplifies the combinatorial structure of this part of the F-theory landscape, giving somewhere in the range of $10^{85}$--$10^{90}$ distinct base polytopes associated with 3d toric varieties that can support elliptic Calabi-Yau fourfolds.
 On the other hand, this ensemble also broadens the class of toric bases somewhat beyond those considered previously.
-In particular, note that that the base polytopes we found through this approach typically lead to bases with terminal singularities.
+In particular, note that that the base polytopes we found through this approach typically lead to bases with terminal singularities on the base, such as the $U(3)$ orbifold singularity $\mb{C}^3/\mb{Z}_2(1,1,1)$~\cite{Morrison:2004fr}.
 The physical impact of these base singularities in 4d F-theory should be the subject of future investigations.
 The base polytopes also possess non-minimal codimension-two (4,6) loci in the elliptic fibrations over these bases, which lead to strongly coupled F-theory sectors at least at a high energy scale~\cite{Apruzzi:2018oge,Tian:2018icz}.
-It would also interesting to investigate the phenomenological impact of such sectors.
+It would also be interesting to investigate the phenomenological impact of such sectors.

+As in previous studies of the F-theory landscape, one central takeaway from this analysis is the ubiquitous presence of many rigid gauge group factors in virtually all of the geometries sampled.
+In addition to providing natural gauge sectors for realizing the Standard Model, most models have many additional ``hidden sector'' SU(2), $G_2, F_4$, and $E_8$ gauge factors that could act as dark matter.
+Furthermore, the strongly coupled (4, 6) sectors that arise in the geometries considered here should also be considered as potential dark matter candidates.\footnote{We would like to thank Jean Du Plessis for discussion on this point.}